satohshi/pb-option-builder/README.md

 import { commentFields } from '$lib/CommentBlock.svelte'

 const [optionsObj, typeObj] = optionBuilder({
-    key: "comments",
+	key: 'comments',
 	// you can use the imported fields here
-    fields: commentFields
+	fields: commentFields,
 })
 ```